manivannansenthil/ai-dj-booker/README.md

 A full-stack Next.js app that uses Bland AI to act as a booking agent for DJs.
 The app calls venues on your behalf, pitches your DJ act, and collects contact info for follow-up.

+## Tech Stack

+- **Frontend:** Next.js 15, React 19, TypeScript, Tailwind CSS
+- **Backend:** Next.js API routes
+- **AI Voice:** Bland AI (Samantha voice)
+- **UI/UX:** Custom dark theme, animated gradients, tactile button effects, modern form design

 ## Features

 - Modern Next.js frontend with a booking form
-- Dynamic prompt generation for Bland AI calls
+- **Test Call Flow:** Try your pitch on your own phone before sending to venues
+- **Dynamic Prompt:** Customizable, persuasive, and warm AI script with agent and talent names
+- **Contact Info Extraction:** Collects and displays email/phone from venue during call
-- Real-time call status updates via webhooks
+- **Real-time call status updates** via webhooks
+- **Animated UI:** Toast notifications, animated scroll arrow, button shine, and more
+- **Beautiful dark UI:** Apple-inspired, premium look with custom-styled date pickers
 - In-memory storage for call results (demo/dev)
 - Easily customizable for your own DJ, script, or venues

 ## How It Works

-1. Enter your DJ details, dates, style, notes, and the venue name in the form.
+1. Enter your DJ details, dates, style, notes, agent name, and talent name in the form.
+2. Optionally, send a test call to your own phone to preview the pitch.
+3. Once happy, send the booking request to the venue(s).
-2. The backend sends a call request to Bland AI with a personalized script.
+4. The backend sends a call request to Bland AI with a personalized script.
-3. Bland AI calls the venue, delivers your pitch, and collects a contact if interested.
+5. Bland AI calls the venue, delivers your pitch, and collects a contact if interested.
-4. Webhook results are displayed live in the UI.
+6. Webhook results are displayed live in the UI, including any collected email/phone.

 ## Data Flow

-1. **Frontend Form:** User enters venue, dates, style, and notes.
+1. **Frontend Form:** User enters venue, dates, style, notes, agent name, and talent name.
 2. **Form Submission:** Data is sent to `/api/book` (backend API route).
 3. **Backend:** Generates a personalized prompt and sends a POST to Bland AI's API.
 4. **Bland AI:** Calls the venue and interacts using the prompt.